richardhoehn/mtsu.csci.7850.project/README.md

 # Deep Learning Project - Demand Forecasting
-This is the repository fro the Deep LEarning Semester project at MTSU (CSCI 7850).
+This is the repository for the Deep Learning semester project at MTSU (CSCI 7850).
+I plan on focusing my research and student learning on demand fore- casting using Deep Learning recurrent neural networks (RNNs) in specific the Long Short Term Memory (LSTM) and Gate Recurrent Units (GRU) architectures.
+Both the LSTM and GRU models can capture complex temporal dependencies over longer ranges of time and patterns in historical sales data[1, 3, 5], making them a very good option for demand forecasting tasks.

 ## AWS S3 Objects
 The data for this project can be retrieved by: